hkglue/sas/intl.en-US/Best Practices/How to use Alibaba Cloud security products to build a safe website.md

 # How to use Alibaba Cloud security products to build a safe website {#concept_rfh_ldb_ygb .concept}

-This article describes how to build a safe website with Alibaba Cloud security products DDoS Protection, Web Application Firewall \(WAF\) and Thread Detection Service.
+This article describes how to build a safe website with Alibaba Cloud security products DDoS Protection, Web Application Firewall \(WAF\) and Security Center.

 ## DDoS Protection {#section_nsb_ckb_ygb .section}